functional-art/functional-art.github.com/2014/index.md

 * **Gabriel Sanchez** exploring the boundaries of stability and chaos by live coding with the [Wolfram language](http://www.wolfram.com/programming-cloud/) + [SuperCollider](http://supercollider.sourceforge.net/)

+A group will meet near the registration area at **6:40PM** and then take a tram to the venue.

-Details - specifically how to get there - are [here](performance.html).
+More details - specifically how to get there - are [here](performance.html).

 ### Key Dates